Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Multimodal models for real scalar field theory

-We use a stochastic estimate of the forwards KL divergence to evaluate the quality of approximation of the targets by models trained and constructed by all approaches.
-This metric quantifies model overlap with the target in a way that is independent of how one uses the models to generate target-distributed samples or otherwise compute expectation values under the target.
-Using a batch of target-distributed samples generated with augmented HMC, we compute for each model
+Given these complications, it is also useful to consider a metric that is agnostic to how the model will be employed to generate target-distributed samples or otherwise compute expectation values under the target.
+For this purpose, we also consider the forwards KL divergence.
+Using a batch of target-distributed samples generated with augmented HMC, it can be computed as

 using $\log p = \exp[-S]/Z$ normalized using the stochastic estimator~\cite{Nicoli:2020njz}

 so that $D_{\mathrm{KL}} = 0$ when $p = \tilde{p}$.
 For each set of action parameters (i.e.~each target distribution), we evaluate $D_{\mathrm{KL}}$ using a single shared ensemble of AHMC validation data consisting of $N = 10^6$ samples, enabling direct comparisons with perfectly correlated sampling noise between different models of the same target.
 We use a shared value of $Z$ to normalize $p$ for each set of parameters, computed using models trained with AHMC data and not accounting for the error in this estimate.